Český Dub: Sights

 The Church of the Sending of the Holy Spirit was originally a Gothic church, built after 1237 and first documented in 1291.
 It was rebuilt into its current Baroque form in 1694–1695.

 The Church of the Holy Trinity is an early Baroque cemetery church.
 It dates from the late 17th century.

-Schmitt's Villa is a notable Neorenaissance house.
+Schmitt's Villa is a notable Neo-Renaissance house.
 It was built for in 1873–1874 and looks like a castle, for that reason it is sometimes called a Schmitt's Castle.
 Today the buildings serves as an institute of social services.
 Its English landscape garden is open to the public.

 The regional Podještědské Museum was founded in 1919 and since 1945 has been located in Blaschko's Villa.
 It is a valuable Neorenaissance house, built in 1880–1881, decorated in the style of historicist Art Nouveau.
 It was built by Franz von Schmitt for his daughter and her husband.
 The museum also includes exposed underground remains of the Knights Hospitaller monastery.

 There are several fragments of the town fortifications in Český Dub.
-The town walls were built in the 15th century.
+The town walls were built probably in the 13th century, but the oldest surviving document mentioning their existence dates is from 1512.